Coca-Cola European Partners in talks to buy Coca-Cola Amatil: Bloomberg

-(Reuters) - Coca-Cola European Partners CCEPC.L is in advanced talks to acquire Australia's Coca-Cola Amatil CCL.AX, Bloomberg News reported on Saturday.
+(Reuters) - Coca-Cola European Partners is in advanced talks to acquire Australia’s Coca-Cola Amatil, Bloomberg News reported on Saturday.

 The details of the deal which has not yet been finalised could be announced within few days, Bloomberg reported, citing people familiar with the matter.